sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 Drop chapter numbers need to be of the right size and users almost never get the number right.
 It is better to calculate it.
 But calculating the proper size of a dropped chapter numbers is tricky.
-We start by asking the style for the size of chapter number.
-If this is less than twice the main paragraph fontsize then we calculate an automatic size.
+The aim is to have a chapter number that stretches from the baseline on the second line to the top of the x-height of the first line.
+But if the digits have descenders then we need to test whether the descenders will go below the descender of the second line.
+If so then we calculate the drop chapter to fit into the space range from the descender of the 2nd line to the ascender of the 1st line, and then shift them to fit.

-To do this we need to find the ascent and the descent (in box1) (1).
-We also get the vertical metrics of all the digits in the chapter font.
+We start by getting the currently specified fontsize for dropped chapter numbers.
+Then we find the ascent and the descent of the main paragraph font (in box1) (1).
+We also get the vertical metrics of all the digits in the chapter font at the fontsize for the chapter marker.
 Notice that to get the font metrics we tell XeTeX to give us those.
 Then we switch to have XeTeX give us true glyph metrics.
 We clear out the chapter font in anticipation of recalculating it with a new size.
 Then we get the x-height of the paragraph